Tabla Nani

-Tabla Nani is an Indian theatre and film actor who works primarily in Kannada cinema.
+Tabla Nani (born K A Lakshminarayana) is an Indian theatre and film actor who works primarily in Kannada cinema.
 He began his career as a supporting actor in the 2006 Kannada film Mata.
 His 2009 film Eddelu Manjunatha was positively reviewed.

 Career

 A theatre actor, Nani began his film career with the 2006 Kannada film Mata.
 He was positively reviewed in the 2009 film, Eddelu Manjunatha and Rambo (2012).
 His film Akka Pakka was also positively reviewed.